Sycamore seed poisoning

-Each year in Ireland there have been from 6-12 cases diagnosed with perhaps many more occurring, but not identified.
 A typical story is of a horse demonstrating initially stiffness and a reluctance to move.
 The muscles suddenly become weak to the point the horse can no longer remain standing.
 Then, as quickly as clinical signs set in, the horse dies.
 Just 48 hours earlier the horse grazed happily at pasture—an overgrazed field full of seed heads and dead leaves.

-Equines that develop Atypical Myoglobinuria are usually kept on sparse pastures with an accumulation of dead leaves, dead wood, and trees in or around the pastures.
 Unlike other muscle disorders, the disease’s clinical signs are not associated with exercise and include:

-- Stiffness and fine muscle tremors
+- Reluctance to move, progressive stiffness and muscle tremors

 - Increased periods of recumbency (unable to rise after lying down)